Copenhagen Mayor Frank Jensen quits amid sexual harassment allegations | DW | 19.10.2020

 Jensen's resignation came after two women accused him of behaving inappropriately towards them at social events in 2012 and 2017.
 One of the women involved was employed by the Social Democrats.

-In a post to the Facebook page, Jensen said he had been a part of a "harmful" and "old" culture in the ruling party.
+In a post on his Facebook page, Jensen said he had been a part of a "harmful" and "old" culture in the ruling party.

 Prime Minister Frederiksen said she took the women's allegations "very seriously."